Philadelphia County, Pennsylvania: History

+18th century

 When established, Philadelphia County consisted mainly of the area from the Delaware River west between the Schuylkill River to the south and the border with Bucks County to the north; the western boundary was undefined.
 Two counties would be formed out of Philadelphia County, Berks County which was formed in 1752 (from parts of Chester, Lancaster, and Philadelphia counties), and Montgomery County established in 1784.
-From these separations, as well as other border changes, was created the present-day boundaries of the county.
+From these separations and other border changes, the present-day boundaries of the county were established.

 Philadelphia, as planned by Penn, comprised only that portion of the present-day city situated between South and Vine Streets and the Delaware and Schuylkill Rivers.
 Other settlements were made beyond the boundaries of the city, and in the course of time they became incorporated separately and had separate governments.

 Several of these settlements were situated immediately contiguous to the City of Philadelphia, such as Southwark and Moyamensing in the south, the Northern Liberties District, Kensington, Spring Garden and Penn District to the north, and West Philadelphia and Blockley to the west — which combined with the City of Philadelphia formed practically one continuously urban area, the whole group being known abroad simply as Philadelphia.

 Besides these, there were a number of other outlying townships, villages and settlements throughout the county.
 Over time, as the population expanded out from the City of Philadelphia, those closer to the City became absorbed into it.

 During this period, the city government of Philadelphia and the county government of Philadelphia acted separately.
 By the mid-19th century, a more structured government bureaucracy was needed.
 A reform charter, on February 2, 1854, defined all the boroughs, townships and districts of the County of Philadelphia as being within the City of Philadelphia, thus abolishing the patchwork of cities, boroughs, and townships that had comprised Philadelphia County since its founding.

 The city-county consolidation was a result of the inability of a colonial-type government by committees to adapt to the needs of a growing city for new public services, for example, better streets, police, transportation, sanitation, and schools.